-While employees are on furlough, they are not working, so the National Living Wage (NLW) does not apply during that period.
-Thus, if their pay is reduced to a level below the NLW or (where appropriate) National Minimum Wage rate while on furlough, that is permitted.
+While employees are on furlough, they are not

+working and the National Living Wage (NLW) does not apply during that period, so if their pay is reduced to what would be below the NLW or (where appropriate) National Minimum Wage rate while on furlough that it is not an issue.
 However, time spent training or on annual leave must be paid at normal contractual rates, even when furloughed.